csc-training/csc-env-eff/_hands-on/allas/tutorial_allas-in-batch-jobs.md

 ```

 {:start="6"}
-6. Replace `xxxxxxx_yourcscusername` to match your bucket name and `your-file-name` with the name of the file you have in Allas.
+6. In the script, replace `xxxxxxx_yourcscusername` to match your bucket name and `your-file-name` the name of the file you have in Allas.

 **Option 2: rclone**